WEDFoundation/me-we-it-ai/ME_WE_IT.md

 # Me-We-It: A Standard for Responsible AI

-This is an Open Suggestion designed to clarify the process of building AI by exposing the steps that go into building it responsibly.
+This is an Open Suggestion designed to clarify the process of building AI by exposing the steps that go into creating it responsibly.
 It is written from the frontlines by the actual builders, users, and stakeholders who have seen the value and damage Artificial Intelligence (AI) can deliver.
 The goal is to set a healthy tone for the industry while making the process understandable by the public to illuminate how we can build more ethical AI and create a space for the public to freely ask any